jingnongqu/jingnongqu.github.io/_pages/about.md

   - /about.html
 ---

-I am an incoming PhD student in [linguistics at the University of Washington](https://linguistics.washington.edu/).
+I am a first-year PhD student in [linguistics at the University of Washington](https://linguistics.washington.edu/) advised by [Prof. Shane Steinert-Threlkeld](https://www.shane.st/).
 My research interest lies in the intersection between semantics and computational linguistics.
 Prior to joining UW, I was at University of California, Los Angeles (UCLA), where I worked on natural language processing under the supervision of [Prof. Kai-Wei Chang](https://web.cs.ucla.edu/~kwchang/).

 You can find my CV [here](/files/CV_7_24.pdf) (last updated 7/2024).